Chipset090191/Unit-UI-XCTest-and-others/README.md

 - In search field type `Unit` and choose `Unit Testing Bundle` click next;
 - In Product name give the `name` and choose XCtest(testing systme) as you can see on `Pic 1` screenshots.
 I put the name `UnitTests`.

-Now you you now how to add the target.
+Now you you know how to add the target.
 For my app `DeliciousMeal` I have added it yet so you do not need this one.
 Instead of doing this just locate and open the file - [UnitTests](https://github.com/Chipset090191/Unit-UI-XCTest-and-others/blob/main/DeliciousMeal%20with%20tests/UnitTests/UnitTests.swift).

 #### Pic #1
 <div align="center">